mstksg/inCode/copy/entries/huffman-2.md

-Its inefficiency lies in many things --- chiefly of those being the fact that Huffman trees don't give you any real help as a search tree, and nothing short of a full depth-first traversal would help you.
+Its inefficiency lies in many things --- chiefly of those being the fact that Huffman trees don't give you any real help as a search tree, and nothing short of a full depth-first traversal would work.
 Also, you probably don't want to do this every time you want to encode something; you'd want to have some sort of memoing and cacheing, ideally.